pvcraven/arcade_book/source/labs/lab_12_final_lab/final_lab.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 1. Start with code from :ref:`lab-06`.
 Create a more extensive set of rooms.
-   Add the ability to beyond the four directions we did before.
+   Add the ability to move beyond the four directions we did before.
 For example, be able to move up and down, or ne, nw, etc.
 2. Add a list of items in your game.